Potato Gnocchi

 8. Roll each piece gently over the back side of a fork to get the signature gnocchi shape.
 This shape improves gnocchi's ability to adhere to the sauce to which it is added.

-9. Rest the prepared gnocchi on a tray lined with paper that has been also generously floured.
-Make sure they don’t touch.
+9. Rest the prepared gnocchi on a tray lined with paper that has also been generously floured.
+Make sure they don't touch.
 You can freeze the gnocchi now if making it for later use.

 10. Boil water in a wide pan, add salt, and add the gnocchi in batches.
 Give it a gentle swirl and boil till they float, like dumplings.
 (Generally around 2-3 minutes).
-Use a slotted spoon to promptly remove the cooked gnocchi, we don’t want to overcook them.
+Use a slotted spoon to promptly remove the cooked gnocchi; we don't want to overcook them.

 11. Warm up any pasta sauce in a separate skillet till steaming.
-Drain cooked gnocchi and add to the hot sauce gently coating them thoroughly.
+Drain cooked gnocchi and add to the hot sauce, gently coating them thoroughly.

 12. Plate hot and add freshly grated Parmigiano Reggiano cheese on top.
 Serve immediately.
 Buon Appetito!